-We explain the meaning of flowers around the world to help you avoid a major faux pas when gifting them in your home country.
+We explain the different meanings of flowers around the globe to help you avoid faux pas when gifting them in your new home country.

-Believe it or not, flowers aren’t always seen as a symbol of joy and prosperity.
-In Egypt, for example, they represent death; therefore gifting a congratulatory bouquet to your friend or relative would be a major faux pas.
-It is perhaps better to play it safe and stick to jewelry or spices instead.
+It might be hard to believe, but flowers don’t always symbolize joy and good fortune.
+In Egypt, for example, they represent death; therefore, you might want to think twice before gifting that big bouquet to your local friend.
+It may be better to play it safe and stick to jewelry or spices instead.

-Egypt isn’t the only country to associate flowers with loss.
-In the UK, white lilies are often displayed at funerals, while in Japan, lilies, lotus blossoms, and camellias are usually presented.
-Red roses, which represent romantic love in many cultures, are given at funerals in Latvia and Hungary, too.
+Egypt isn’t the only country to associate flowers with grief and loss.
+White lilies, for example, are often displayed at funerals in the UK.
+Meanwhile, over in Japan, lilies, camellias, and lotus blossoms are the choice of flowers for such an occasion.
+And believe it or not, red roses, which typically represent romantic love in many cultures, are given at funerals in Latvia and Hungary.

 It’s not all sunshine and roses

-In some cultures, certain types of flowers are believed to bring about good luck.
-Although technically not a flower, the four-leafed clover, for instance, is considered extremely lucky in the Western world.
+Interestingly, some cultures believe that certain types of flowers or plants bring good fortune and luck.
+The four-leafed clover, for instance, is seen as being extremely lucky in the Western world.
 As the legend goes, when Eve had to leave paradise, she took one along for good luck.
-Therefore, if you happen to find one (and they are fairly rare) it is believed to bring you favorable outcomes.
-While the more common three-leafed clover (or shamrock) is seen as a symbol of national heritage in Ireland, the Irish also associate the four-leafed version with good luck.
+So while these lucky leaves are quite rare, if you are lucky enough to find one, make sure to keep it close – if you are the superstitious kind.
+Similarly, people in Ireland consider the more common three-leafed clover (or shamrock) to be both a symbol of national heritage and a good omen.

 The power of color

-In the Arab world, for example, white and light-colored flowers are often given during happy occasions, such as a birth, engagement, and marriage.
-They are also given to young women.
-In Germany, on the other hand, white flowers are usually presented at funerals and represent sorrow.
+If you live in one of the Arab nations, it is safe to go for white and light-colored flowers as these are associated with joyful occasions such as births and engagements.
+In Germany, on the other hand, white flowers are usually displayed at funerals.
 Meanwhile, in Brazil, black and purple are associated with mourning, so these are the obvious shades to avoid.

-But it’s not all doom and gloom – there are lucky colors too.
-In Asian cultures, for instance, red is believed to bring good fortune, therefore presenting flowers of this shade is strongly appreciated.
-In Italy, yellow and orange flowers signify joy, while blue represents freedom, and pink conveys sweet emotions and intimacy.
+But it’s not all doom and gloom – there are lucky colors, too.
+In Asia, for instance, red is believed to bring good fortune, and so presenting flowers of this shade is greatly appreciated.
+Meanwhile, the Italians consider yellow and orange flowers as a symbol of joy and blue as a sign of freedom.